 Following Your Passion

 For the last 8 years, Matthews-Hayes has found fulfillment working as an FNP for a behavioral healthcare organization in Western Pennsylvania.
 During this time, she completed a Psychiatric Mental Health Nurse Practitioner program and has become a passionate advocate in the industry for advancing the care of underserved and overlooked psychiatric populations and decreasing the stigma of mental health care.

 “I want the world to view mental health the same as one's physical health and decrease the stigma of seeking care,” explained Matthews-Hayes.
 In daily practice, Matthews-Hayes strives to treat every patient how she would want her family members to be treated when seeking health care.
 She strives to find something unique in each age group and each diagnosis, and she is particularly drawn to working with patients with bipolar disorder.

-“Patients can often have a feeling of hopelessness with their condition,” said Matthews-Hayes on why treating this population is so meaningful to her.
+“They often feel hopeless and believe they can’t reach wellness,” said Matthews-Hayes on why treating this population is so meaningful to her.
 “Minimizing the stigma of the word ‘bipolar’ has been a game changer for many of these patients.”

 In line with her advocacy work, Matthews-Hayes is also drawn to working with Medicare and Medicaid populations.
 She believes these patients deserve to be treated with the same dignity and respect as patients with private insurance.